 Strangely enough, it was relatively easy.
 We are told nothing about Palm during the PS2 era, and conveniently enough it gets blown up during the game so there's no way to prove me wrong.
 I decided that any society ruled by Mother Brain could be pretty dystopian, and there was a start.
 The only problem is that the gritty feel of cyberpunk doesn't match well with bright and sunny PS2 Mota, or with Palma in the original Phantasy Star.
 My rationale for letting society take the shape it did was that, while Mother Brain wanted Mota for the new home of the Earthmen, she didn't care about Palm.
 After all, look what happened to it!

 Essentially, Mother Brain's attitude towards Palm is one of "stay out of my way."
-She doesn't have full control over Palm because it doesn't have the need for an environmental control system the way Mota does, do the people are not dependent on her.
+She doesn't have full control over Palm because it doesn't have the need for an environmental control system the way Mota does, so the people are not dependent on her.
 Therefore, she's taken steps to keep them busy with each other.
 Reducing the power of government and allowing worldwide corporations to flourish has helped, for the simple reason that while governments, especially when driven by public mandates, can stand up and begin crusades (say, against a tyrannical computer), corporations don't.
 They're too busy worrying about the bottom line.
 Plus, they're a very effective symbol of oppression, so that the street-level rebellious urge is directed at them, not at the government.
 After all, it's the cutthroat business practices of Luveno, Scion-Colesburg, and IMVE that keep the people of Ossale Court in poverty and misery, while it's the work of Mother Brain that at least lets them have access to clean water and (usually) working power.

 TYLER, CORP AGENT?